spatialstatisticsupna/BJ_2022/R/README.md

 ## **R CODE**

 This folder contains the R code to fit and validate all the models described in the paper and to create similar tables and figures.
 Due to confidentiality issues, a simulated data set is provided to get the results, and then it is not expected to get the same results given in the paper.
-The code of this paper is organized in self-contained folders, which are named according to the sections of the paper they represent.
+The code of this paper is organized in self-contained folders, which are named according to the corresponding sections of the paper.
 The folders are the following

 ### [**Section2_DescriptiveAnalysis**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section2_DescriptiveAnalysis "Section2_DescriptiveAnalysis")

-This folder contains the simulated data file: The **DBrainNA.txt** used to get the descriptive analysis.
-This file contains the following information:
+This folder contains the file **DBrainNA.txt** with the simulated data set used to get the descriptive analysis.
+This file includes information on the following variables

 -   **sex**: Takes value 1 for males and 2 for females.